ivan-tkatchev/tab/README.md

 `grepif(@,"this"),@` is a tuple of two elements: `1` or `0` if the line has `"this"` as a substring as the first element, and the whole line itself as the second element.

 **Note**: tuples in `tab` are *not* surrounded by brackets.
 It is also impossible to create nested tuples literally.
-(Though they can exist as a result of a function call.)
+(Though they can exist as a result of a function call, and there is a built-in function called `tuple` for doing just that.)

 To write a tuple, simply list its elements separated by commas.